Post-Operative Instructions in Caldwell and Florham Park, NJ

 - NAUSEA – Nausea can occur after anesthesia or surgery.
 It generally improves within 4-6 hours.
 Nausea following anesthesia is best managed by avoiding all foods until you are feeling hungry.
 Try sipping small amounts of clear liquids to prevent dehydration.
 If the pain medication is the cause, try taking Maalox immediately before the medication and drink plenty of water.
 Try to keep taking clear fluids and minimize dosing of pain medications, but call us if you do not feel better.
 Classic Coca Cola may also help with nausea.

 - EATING/DIET AFTER DENTAL IMPLANT SURGERY – You should avoid eating on the side where the implant was placed for one week.
 After the first week, you may begin eating soft food on the side that the implant was placed.
 After two weeks you may resume a normal diet.

 POST-OP DAY #2 AND BEYOND

-- SHARP EDGES/SUTURES – If you feel something hard or sharp edges around the surgical areas, it is likely you are feeling the bony walls, which once supported the extracted teeth or the ends of the sutures.
-Occasionally small slivers of bone may work themselves out during the following weeks.
-This is normal but if they cause concern or discomfort, please call the office.
+- SHARP EDGES – If you feel hard or sharp edges around the surgical areas, it is likely you are feeling the healing socket or the ends of the sutures/stitches.
+Occasionally, small slivers of bone may work themselves out from the surgical site during healing.
+This is normal, but if they cause concern or discomfort please call the office.